 Bonds and cash outperformed local equities during the quarter.
+Bonds are offering some value as the inflation outlook and interest rate cycle have improved significantly with lower commodity prices, especially oil and maize.
 The SARB kept rates steady at the November MPC meeting and, with inflation expected to decline significantly in 2015 and growth likely to be weak, rate hikes are unlikely in 2015.
 This is a significant change from our expectations last quarter and makes cash a particularly unattractive asset in the medium term.